-The school journey at Claremont Fan Court School is about more than the subjects selected for GCSE study.
+However, please always remember that the school journey at Claremont Fan Court School is about more than the subjects selected for GCSE study.
 It is about engagement with others, whether your peers, your teachers or the wider community.
-Sport and PSHE continue to be core parts of the curriculum, as does the commitment we expect of every pupil to be involved in the wider life of the school: in assemblies; school council; creative performances or indeed supporting the house or school open events.
+Sport and PSHEE continue to be core parts of the curriculum, as does the commitment we expect of every pupil to be involved in the wider life of the school: in assemblies; school council; creative performances or indeed supporting the house or school open events.